Saturation of algebraic surfaces: Introduction

-Section \ref{sec:sat_of_surf} concerns the saturation of surfaces.
-We define the category $\Dalg$ and discuss formal properties of the saturation in Section \ref{ssec:prop_of_sat}.
-Its existence, Theorem \ref{thm:intro_sat_model}\ref{item:intro-sat-exists}, is proved in Section \ref{ssec:saturation-exists}.
-Then, in Section \ref{ssec:sat_adj}, we prove that all morphisms in the category $\Dalg$ can be inverted.
-This allows us to consider the category $\wh{\Dalg} = \Dalg[\Hom^{-1}]$ together with the canonical functor $\fs\colon \Dalg \to \wh{\Dalg}$.
-We show in Theorem \ref{thm:saturation} that $\fs$ admits the left adjoint $\fs_*$ and that the saturation is the $\fs_* \dashv \fs$ adjunction unit; hence the notation $\eta_X \colon X \into X^{\sat}$.
-This proves Theorem \ref{thm:intro_sat_model}\ref{item:intro-sat-adjoint}.
-In Section \ref{ssec:sat_from_ref} we describe how $\eta_X$ is determined by $X$ and the category $\Refll(X)$ of reflexive sheaves on $X$, see Theorem \ref{thm:intro_sat_from_Ref}.
-Finally, in Section \ref{ssec:sat_and_proper} we prove Theorem \ref{thm:intro_sat_model}\ref{item:intro-sat-functorial}, in particular, we show that saturatedness is invariant under proper surjective morphisms.
-Using the Stein factorization, we reduce this statement to the cases of finite and proper birational morphisms, which are settled in the Propositions \ref{prop:functoriality-birational} and \ref{prop:covers}, respectively.
-We note that the latter holds for the scheme-saturation as well, while for the former it is necessary to consider algebraic spaces, see Example \ref{ex:covers}.
+In Section \ref{ssec:schematic-locus} we relate scheme-saturation with saturation via $(X^{\sat})^{\sch}=(X^{\sch})^{\schsat}$ (Proposition \ref{prop:sat_and_sch_commute}).
+Next, in Section \ref{ssec:functoriality} we prove that saturation is functorial under proper surjective morphisms.
+Using the Stein factorization, we reduce this statement to the cases of finite and proper birational morphisms, settled in the Propositions \ref{prop:covers} and \ref{prop:functoriality-birational}, respectively.
+We note that the latter holds for the scheme-saturation, too, but for the former it is necessary to consider algebraic spaces (Example \ref{ex:covers}).